syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer.md

 Syncfusion Essential Studio supports uninstalling the setup through Command Line in Silent mode.
 The following steps help you uninstall the setup.

 1. When you do not have the extracted setup (SyncfusionEssentialStudio_(version).exe) then follow the steps from 2 to 7.
 2. Double-click the Syncfusion Essential Studio Setup file.
-The Self-ExtractorWizard opens and extracts the package automatically.
+The Self-Extractor Wizard opens and extracts the package automatically.
 3. The SyncfusionEssentialStudio_(version).exe file gets extracted into the Temp folder.
 4. Run %temp%.
 The Temp folder opens.
 The SyncfusionEssentialStudio_(version).exe file is available in one of the folders.
 5. Copy the SyncfusionEssentialStudio_(version).exe file in local drive.
 Example: D:\temp